Idle animation

-Idle animations are animations within video games that occur when the player character is not performing any actions.
-They serve to give games personality, as an Easter Egg for the player, or for realism.
+In video games, idle animations are character movements that occur when the player character is not performing any actions.
+They serve to give games personality, as an Easter Egg for the player, or for maintaining realism.
+Idle animations are also used as a return point for the completion of other animations, such as walking, firing a weapon, speaking, etc. Idle animations may either be handcrafted (created by a programmer/animator) or recorded by motion capture.